Pascoe St Leger Grenfell: Biography

 Pascoe St Leger was the second son of Pascoe Grenfell (1761–1838) and Georgiana St Leger and grandson of Pascoe Grenfell (1729–1810) and St Leger St Leger, 1st Viscount Doneraile.
-He was born in London and died in Nottingham, and was buried in the family vault in Taplow, Buckinghamshire.
-He was educated at Eton College.
+He was born in London and educated at Eton College.

 He married twice, having nine children by his first wife, including Francis Grenfell, 1st Baron Grenfell.
 He was the grandfather of the politician Cecil Alfred Grenfell and the soldier Francis Octavius Grenfell, the great-grandfather of the courtier Frances Campbell-Preston and the great-great-grandfather of the politician William Waldegrave.